wazuh/wazuh-documentation/source/upgrade-guide/upgrading/legacy/upgrading-wazuh-agent.rst

 Follow these steps to update your ``Wazuh v1.x`` agents to ``Wazuh v2.x``.

-a) On DEB or RPM based **Linux systems**, you can easily rely on the packages manager to upgrade your agents.
+a) On DEB or RPM based Linux systems, you can easily rely on the packages manager to upgrade your agents.
 The process differs very little from installing a new agent.
 More information is available in our documentation at:

   - :ref:`Install Wazuh agent on Linux <wazuh_agent_package_linux>`